 Once you decide what type of fan you’re interested in, there are specific features the experts we consulted recommend keeping in mind.

 - Remote control.
 Get access to a cool breeze without having to move.
-“Remote controls have become a must-have for many fan buyers, no matter if it’s a ceiling fan or stand up fan,” says Andrews.
+“Remote controls have become a must-have for many fan buyers, no matter if it’s a ceiling fan or stand up fan,” said Andrews.

 - Smart controls.
 Sophisticated fans can connect to voice-activated smart devices for hands-free use as well as to your smartphone for air quality reports and additional features.